 Do you love to play with words?
 Are you an avid reader of books (fiction and nonfiction)?
 You may or may not love Jane Austen, but you certainly are highly sensitive.
 Right?
 Welcome to this space; it’s made for you.
-What are some meanings of the words “Sense” and “Sensitivity”?
+What are some meanings of Sense and Sensitivity?

-Sense and Sensitivity invites you to a journey of exploration, self-(re-)discovery, and treasure hunt.
-The aim is to provide sound and solid tools with scientific foundations, proven ideas to apply and adjust to your needs, and prompts to play with.
+The aim of this website is to provide sound definitions, solid tools with scientific foundations together with proven ideas to apply and adjust to your needs, and ideas to play with.

 Making Sense of Sense

 What exactly is the definition of the noun “sense”?
-People like us – I call them Curious Creatives – like precision and the accurate use of words and language.
+Curious Creatives like precision and the accurate use of words and language.
 Let’s examine how it declines into different meanings (= making sense).

 As you can see in the visuals below, there are four aspects to consider: physical capacity, feeling, attitude, and meaning.